elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.pr.i} Merci, ah merci ...
-J'avais encore besoin de cette lâcheté là.
-Ah, comme votre lâcheté me fait du bien.
+- {:.pr.i} Thank you, ah, thank you ...
+I still needed that cowardice right there.
+Ah, how your cowardice does me good.

 - {:.sp} The Messenger.

-- {:.pr} Voyons Toussaint, vous avez perdu la bataille.
-Vous êtes vaincu : il n'y a pas de déshonneur à le reconnaitre.
+- {:.pr} Let's see, Toussaint, you lost the battle.
+You are defeated: there is no dishonor to recognize it.

 - {:.sp} Toussaint.

-- Toussaint est vaincu ; l'esprit de Toussaint n'est pas vaincu.
+- Toussaint is conquered; the spirit of Toussaint is not.
-- Il anime encore des milliers de volontés
+- He still animates thousands of wills
-- voyez-vous les mornes gonflés d'une menace d'hommes à la peau rude ?
+- Do you see the hills bloated with the menace of rough-skinned men?
-- La révolte ... mes fils, ce sont mes The Son.
+- The revolt ... my sons, these are my sons.

 - {:.sp} The Messenger.

-- {:.i2} Tes puériles imaginations me font sourire de pitié.
+- {:.i2} Your childish imaginations make me smile with pity.
-- Tes The Son.  vieillard naïf.
+- Your sons.
+Naive old man.
-- et ton fils pense comme nous que tu serais impardonnable
+- and your son agrees with us, that it would be unforgivable
-- d'ajouter le vol au crime.
+- if you added theft to your crimes.

 ---